Last Updated on September 8, 2021

 Hammocks Beach State Park

 Speaking of Bear Island, it’s part of Hammocks Beach State Park, a beautiful piece of land.
-From Hammocks Beach State Park, you can take the park’s passenger ferry or launch your own/rented kayak to reach Bear Island.
+From the Visitor Center, you can take the State Park‘s passenger ferry or launch your own/rented kayak to reach Bear Island.

 There are several water trails here, including Bear Inlet Trail, a 6-mile one-way paddle trail.